 For research enquiries and information about talks, please contact:

 16 Maryan Court

-The rates for 2017 are: £12 for a single membership £18 for 2 people living at the same address and sharing the Journal
+The subscription rates are: £12 for a single membership £18 for 2 people living at the same address and sharing the Journal.

 For enquiries about membership, please contact the Membership Secretary: